 If you wear mascara every day, then chances are you’ll have no problem getting through a tube within three months.
 If like me, you skip mascara most days, then opt for a travel-sized tube like this one.
 It ensures that the product won’t be going to waste when it’s time for the bin.

 Avoid the confusion of knowing when you opened certain products by opting for a palette of your daily essentials.
-This set of four powders can be used to brighten, contour, blush and set your makeup so you’re covered for whatever look you want to create.
+This set of three powders can be used to brighten, bronze, blush and set your makeup so you’re covered for whatever look you want to create.

 It’s rare for me to ever finish an entire lipstick.
 Likely because I have about 20 different reds on the go at any one time.
 These little versions of MAC’s classic shades mean you might actually have a chance of reaching the bottom of one within 18 months.
 Plus, they earn serious cute points.